 We need you for this!
 Become a citizen scientist and conduct a “pan test” in your urban garden with spinach and/or radishes.
 Plant and soil samples will be collected from these tests and an analysis for heavy metals will then be carried out in our laboratory.

 The entire gardening community will benefit from involvement in this project.
 Together, we can collect the following information about the location of the garden:

 More information on the Heavy Metal City-Zen project can be found on the website.

 University of Natural Resources and Life Sciences, Vienna

 Konrad-Lorenz-Strasse 24 | 3430 Tulln

-The project is funded by the Austrian Science Fund (FWF).
+The project was funded by the Austrian Science Fund (FWF).